 The house in the background is actually a real house in Iowa.
 Here … see this Google Streetview map.
 The house is at the background.

 The man who posed for this picture is actually the artist’s dentist while the woman is the artist’s sister.
 The house, the man and the woman are painted separately at different times.

 This iconic image of a grim faced man with his wife (or daughter) came into prominence during the Great Depression when it came to symbolize the hard working American couple.

 Many people came to assume that the woman is the wife of the man with the pitchfork.
-Well, the artists sister was totally embarrassed by it because … More on following page.
-Click here to continue reading
+Well, the artists sister was totally embarrassed by it because … Continue reading